 At the next level the manager makes strategic choices.
 That is, the manager chooses preferred actions, based on the understanding of the perceived range of possible action alternatives developed at the previous level.
 It would seem appropriate that managers would make strategic choices that deliver outcomes which they perceive to be possible.
 That is the choice flows directly from and is a neat subset of the options developed at the previous level.
 While this would make for a neat model and fit our standard notion of a funnel it may not necessarily be true in action.
 A manager may make a choice without understanding the possible outcome or even believing it to be possible.
 They may in fact make a choice and take action just to see what happens.
-They may indeed make non-rational choices driven by processes other than the cognitive understanding of the possibilities available to them.
+They may indeed make non-rational choices driven by processes other than the cognitive understanding of the possibilities available to them and in some cases deliver firm performance beyond their perceived discretion.

 At the third level managers take actions which create reactions.
-This results in an interaction between the manager, the organisation and the broader environment.
-It is particularly important at this point to recognise the iterative and dynamic nature of these processes.
+This results in an interaction between the manager, the organization and the broader environment.
+It is particularly important at this point to recognize the iterative and dynamic nature of these processes.
 At the level of strategic decision making it will rarely if ever be the case that a single set of possibilities is perceived, a single choice made and a single action taken.
-Each action creates a new understanding of what is possible in practice, the enacted discretion.
-Which, if learning occurs, will influence the manager's perceived discretion and in turn alter the choices to be made in the next iteration.
+Each action creates a new understanding of what is possible in practice, the enacted discretion which, if learning occurs, will influence the manager's perceived discretion and in turn alter the choices to be made in the next iteration.